Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 You can get a coca de Sant Joan in most bakeries around the country.
 They sell out pretty fast, especially the most yummy ones, so it’s a good idea to buy them some days in advance or call to reserve one.

-Some amazing coques de Sant Joan in Barcelona are those sold in BubóPastisseria CarrióMonsieur Bosc, and Boulangerie Mayer.
+To get amazing coques de Sant Joan in Barcelona, head to BubóPastisseria CarrióMonsieur Bosc, and Boulangerie Mayer.

 Fancy getting firecrackers?
-You can buy some at the temporary fireworks shops you’ll find around the country in the days leading up to the celebrations.
+You can buy some at the temporary fireworks shops around the country in the days before the celebrations.

-Once you have all this, just head to the beach or join a street celebration.
-And you’ll be set for an amazing night!
+Once you have all this, head to the beach or join a street celebration, and you’ll be set for an amazing night!

 Prepare for your trip